Brilliant Ideas for the Best Tin Can Planters

 1. Colourful Tin Can Planters – Pillarboxblue

-These tin can planters just scream summer.
+These tin can plant pots just scream summer.
 With that bright rainbow of colours.
 The pallet trough is really handy too!

 Spray a tin can with copper paint and all of sudden it goes from rustic to glam, it’s amazing!
 I love the touch of the chalkboard labels too.